Iran votes in parliament elections that favors conservatives

-TEHRAN, Iran (AP) — Iranians began voting for a new parliament Friday, with turnout seen as a key measure of support for Iran’s leadership as sanctions weigh on the economy and isolate the country diplomatically.
+TEHRAN, Iran (AP) — Iranians were voting for a new parliament Friday, with turnout seen as a key measure of support for Iran’s leadership as sanctions weigh on the economy and isolate the country diplomatically.

 The disqualification of some 9,000 potential candidates, most of them reformists and moderates, raised the possibility of lower-than-usual turnout.

 Iran’s leadership and state media urged voter participation, with some framing it as a religious duty.
+Supreme Leader Ayatollah Ali Khamenei cast his ballot at a mosque near his Tehran office, shortly after polls opened and urged Iranians to the polls.

-Earlier this week, Iran’s Supreme Leader Ayatollah Ali Khamenei said high voter turnout will thwart “plots and plans” by Americans and supporters of Israel against Iran.
+“Anyone who cares about Iran’s national interests should participate in the election,” he said.
+Earlier in the week, Khamenei said high voter turnout will thwart “plots and plans” by Americans and supporters of Israel against Iran.

-“Enemies want to see what the results of the U.S. maximum pressure are,” Khamenei said.
-He was referring to U.S. sanctions and pressure from Washington that have strangled Iran’s ability to sell its oil abroad, forcing its economy into recession.
+“Enemies want to see what the results of the U.S. maximum pressure are,” he said, referring to U.S. sanctions and pressure from Washington that have strangled Iran’s ability to sell its oil abroad, forcing its economy into recession.

 Around 7,000 candidates are running in 208 constituencies for the 290-seat chamber.